For First Years and Parents

 Weekly Troop Meetings

-Troop 174 meets at Immaculate Heart of Mary in the activity center (gym) on every Monday evening at 7:00 p.m.
+Troop 174 meets at Immaculate Heart of Mary in the activity center (gym) on every Monday evening at 7:00 PM.
 Please see the calendar for exact meeting dates.
-Please arrive by 6:50 p.m. so the meeting can start at 7:00 p.m.
-Meetings end no later than 8:45 p.m. and generally at about 8:30 p.m.
-Scouts are expected to wear their uniforms to the meetings; however, new scouts’ uniforms will not include a neckerchief until the Tenderfoot Court of Honor held on the Monday after Thanksgiving.
-The Troop will provide green Troop 174 neckerchiefs to the scouts at that Court of Honor so please do not purchase a neckerchief at the Scout Shop.
-First-year scouts will be given a scout handbook and a five foot length of rope.
-Please bring the handbook, rope, and a pen to every troop meeting and every hike.
+Please arrive by 6:50 PM so the meeting can start at 7:00 PM.
+Meetings end no later than 8:45 PM and generally at about 8:30 PM.
+Scouts are expected to wear their uniforms to the meetings; however, new scouts uniforms will not include a neckerchief until the Tenderfoot Court of Honor is held.
+The Troop will provide green Troop 174 neckerchiefs to the scouts so please do not purchase a neckerchief at the Scout Shop.
+First-year scouts will be given a Boy Scout Handbook and a piece of rope.
+Scouts should bring the handbook, rope, and a pen to every troop meeting and every hike.

 September

-We look forward to seeing everyone at the camp-out (Hike) in September.
-Learning camping, cooking, and other outdoor “scout” skills is the main focus ofthe September hike.
-We provide training for both first-year scouts and also for first-year dads.
-To accelerate independence and develop confidence, first-year scouts and dads will be in different break-out groups during the weekend.
+We look forward to seeing everyone at first the camp-out (hike) in September.
+Learning camping, cooking, and other outdoor “scout skills” is the main focus of the September hike.
+We provide training for both first-year scouts and first-year dads typically learn as well.
+To accelerate independence and develop confidence, first-year scouts will be in different break-out groups during the weekend.

-At a meeting prior to the first Hike, each scout will be assigned to a Patrol.
-A Patrol is a group of 7-9 scouts who camp together and do hike activities as a unit.
-They are led by an older scout, the Patrol Leader, who is the first resource for questions from the First Year Scouts.
+At a meeting prior to the first hike, each scout will be assigned to a Patrol.
+A Patrol is a group of seven or eight scouts who camp together and do hike activities as a unit.
+They are led by an older scout, the Patrol Leader, who is the first resource for questions from the first year Scouts.

-At the first 3 Hikes (September, October, November), the First Year Scouts do not take part in the agenda of the older scouts, in order to work on the Tenderfoot Rank Requirements.
+At the first three Hikes (September, October, November), first year Scouts do not typically take part in the agenda of the older scouts, so that they may work on the Tenderfoot rank requirements.

-Dinner is served to all scouts and dads at about 8:15p or so on Friday night and you may arrive anytime after 5:30.
-It is easier to get the first-year scouts ready before dark so arrival by 6 to 6:45 is asked.
-Car pooling is a good idea and is often arranged at the troop meeting on the Monday before the hike.
+Dinner is served to all Scouts and dads at about 8:15 PM or so on Friday night and you may arrive anytime between 5:00 PM and 7:00 PM.
+It is easier to get the campsites set up before dark so please keep that in mind when possible.
+Car pooling is a always a good idea and is often arranged informally at the troop meeting on the Monday before the hike.
 Scouts and dads also “sign up” to attend the hike on the sign-up sheet passed around at the troop meeting before the hike.
 Patrol leaders can help scouts find rides to the hike as a last resort.
-Maps to the hike campsite are passed out at the troop meeting on the Monday night before the hike and driving directions are available on the troop website.
-The boys should bring their scout handbooks and a pen on every hike.
+Maps to the hike campsite and driving directions are available on the troop website.
+The boys should bring their Boy Scout Handbooks and a pen on every hike.

-We will have name-tags for adults on hike.
-An equipment list (Gear) is provided in the first-year scout section on the website.
+An equipment list (gear) is provided in the first-year scout section on the website.

-Most first-year scouts and dads do not have backpacks.
-We suggest you use a duffle bag or soft sided suitcase to bring clothes and gear.
-Many first-year scouts will use the “points” they earn from selling Christmas Wreaths in October to “buy” a really nice backpack at the Scout auction in early December.
-Then they start to use a backpack on the January Hike.
-Our backpacking hike is in April and we can borrow a backpack for any scout or dad that needs one in April.
+If first-year scouts and dads do not have backpacks, we suggest you use a duffle bag or soft sided bag to bring clothes and gear.
+Many first-year scouts will use the “points” they earn from selling Christmas wreaths to “buy” a really nice backpack and other gear at the Scout auction in early December.
+Our backpacking hike is in April and Scouts/dads can borrow a backpack if they still need one in April.

-Scouts will use their scout handbooks on Saturday so it is a good idea to put the handbook and pen in a ZIP-LOC bag on hikes where rain might fall.
-Many of the scouts and Dads bring folding chairs of the kind people use to watch athletic events so that they have somewhere to sit.
+Most Scouts and Dads bring folding “bag chairs” of the kind people use to watch athletic events so that they have somewhere to sit.

-Our first-year scout plan shows what we will do on the hikes.
+Our first-year Scout plan shows what we will do on the hikes.
 The first-year scouts will sleep and eat in patrols but will advance in rank as a first-year group while the more senior scouts participate in other activities.
 All scouts cook by patrol.
-Please have the boys read the sections of the scout handbook about knife, saw, ax use, and fire building.
+Please have the boys read the sections of the Boy Scout Handbook about knife, saw, ax use, and fire building.

 Please contact the first-year scout leaders or Scoutmaster with any questions.

-We break camp on Sunday morning by 8:30a, but coffee, juice, milk, and donuts are served at the bus around 8:15a to all scouts and dads before we leave.
-We do not cook breakfast by patrol on Sunday morning.
-The goal is to allow time for everyone to get home on Sunday morning by about 10-11:00a for church, football practice, or other family activities.
+We break camp early Sunday morning and coffee, juice, milk, and donuts are served at the bus before circle up and dismissal.
+The goal is to allow time for everyone to get home on Sunday morning by about 10:00 AM to 11:00 AM for church, football practice, or other family activities.

 October